orcasound/orcanode/README.md

 SYSLOG_STRUCTURED_DATA='logdna@YourLogDNAnumber key="YourLogDNAKey" tag="docker"
 ```

+Here are explanations of some of the .env fields:

 * NODE_NAME should indicate your device and it's location, ideally in the form `device_location` (e.g. we call our Raspberry Pi staging device in Seattle `rpi_seattle`.
 * NODE_TYPE determines what audio data formats will be generated and transferred to their respective AWS buckets.
 * AUDIO_HW_ID is the card, device providing the audio data.
 Note: you can find your sound device by using the command "arecord -l".
 It's preferred to use the logical name i.e. pisound, USB, etc, instead of the "0,0" or "1,0" format which can change on reboots.
 * CHANNELS indicates the number of audio channels to expect (1 or 2).
 * FLAC_DURATION is the amount of seconds you want in each archived lossless file.
 * SEGMENT_DURATION is the amount of seconds you want in each streamed lossy segment.

 ## Running local tests